Skip to Content

 Tips:

-- Choose start of a month or quarter for clean reporting
+• Choose the start of a month or BAS quarter for clean reporting.

 Step 2: Import Trial Balance